-Join William Everhart for an in-depth discussion in this video Special panels, part of Package Design with Illustrator.
+Join William Everhart for an in-depth discussion in this video Special panels, part of Illustrator: Package Design.

 Folding cartons will have panels that are initially hidden from the consumer.
 Now these may include tuck flaps that fold and tuck into the carton, to help hold its shape.
 Dust flaps are panels that are added to help protect the product from the environment.
 Still, other panels add rigidity to the package for increased structural integrity.
 And of course there are the panels that are glued to other panels to form this shape of the package.
 While the consumer might not see these panels as the product sits on the shelf, you do have to include them in your design considerations.